EverAzureRest/container-vpn/README.md

 Azure Container Instances are billed on a per-second basis, therefore this will likely be a cheaper solution for most users who rely on monthly, paid VPN services

-# Deployment
+## Deployment

-There are multiple ways to work with this project, the easiest is to use the [azuredeploy.sh](./azuredeploy.sh) script in this repo to deploy this project. **Note - ensure that you change the password in the [azuredeploy.parameters.json](./azuredeploy.parameters.json) file prior to using this script** and follow the instructions for API deployment in this README.
+There are multiple ways to work with this project, the most functional way is to use the [azuredeploy.sh](./azuredeploy.sh) script in this repo to deploy this project. **Note - ensure that you change the password in the [azuredeploy.parameters.json](./azuredeploy.parameters.json) file prior to using this script** and follow the instructions for API deployment in this README.

-This will deploy an [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) in a free/consumption-based App Service Plan, which will act as an API to create your VPN on-demand.
+This will deploy an [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) in a free/consumption-based App Service Plan, which will create an API to build your VPN on-demand.
 It will store your passphrase encrypted in [Azure Keyvault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-overview), then pull the secret into the VPN container when the API is called.

-We will delegate access to the [Managed Identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity) of the FunctionApp and grant access to the Function App for reading the secret in KeyVault and creating the Azure Container Instance resource to run the remote side of the VPN.
+We will delegate access to the [Managed Identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity) of the FunctionApp and grant access for reading the secret in KeyVault and creating the Azure Container Instance resource to run the remote side of the VPN.

-You can also follow the quick deployment setup instructions, which will use a script to create/destroy the VPN, and not create an API.
+If this all sounds way complicated, you can also follow the quick deployment setup instructions, which will use a simple script to create/destroy the VPN, and not create an API.

+The advantage of creating the API, is that you won't be restricted to the scripts to run the VPN.
+You could create a mobile or web app, for instance that calls your API to create your VPN.

-# Dependencies
+## Dependencies

 [git](https://git-scm.com)